It either makes you squeamish or you just might find it fascinating.

 Kids often get REALLY into blood this time of year, thanks to the popularity of vampires during the Halloween season.

-We’ve explored blood during Halloween before, but this year, as one of our Halloween STEM activities, we made a 3D blood model that shows each part of blood in a way that’s easy for kids to explore in a hands-on way, without using a microscope!
+We’ve explored blood during Halloween before, but this year, as one of our Halloween STEM activities, we made a red blood cell 3D model that shows each part of blood in a way that’s easy for kids to explore in a hands-on way, without using a microscope!
 Follow our directions on how to make a model of blood with this easy blood model project!

 This activity is perfect as part of your Halloween STEM challenges for middle school!

 When you make your own version, use supplies already in your classroom to build your blood model, or you can use the same supplies we did.

 How to Set Up a Blood Model Project

 The base of this blood model is one of our slime recipes.

 You don’t have to have a microsope for this activity, but if you do, it’s fun to compare the difference between the red blood cell model school project you make and how blood looks under the microscope.